Definition

 Time Complexity Analysis

-We treat pushing as putting elements at the end of the array, and popping as removing from the end.
+We can use an unsorted array to store a stack, where pushing is putting elements at the end of the array, and popping is removing from the end.
+Peek is just looking up the last index of the array.

 OperationWorst Case (WC)Best Case (BC)Average Case (AC)Case descriptions